numical/impossiblefish_archive03/README.md

 # Impossible Fish

-An exploration of modern full-stack web technologies.
+A playground for web technologies.
+For exploration and training, and perhaps, one day, even innovation.

 You can see this running at [www.impossiblefish.com](http://www.impossiblefish.com).